opentraveldata/geobases/GeoBases/DataSources/Por/Geonames/README.txt

-Check the configuration file to find out where the big file is.
+Check the configuration file to find out where the complete file is.
-This is the first lines from:
+This is a part of:

 http://download.geonames.org/export/dump/allCountries.zip